globaleaks/whistleblowing-software/documentation/user/Recipient.rst

 ==============
-For recipients
+For Recipients
 ==============

-Access the list of the existing submissions
+Access the List of the Existing Submissions
 -------------------------------------------
 TODO

-Access a submission
+Access a Submission
 -------------------
 TODO

-Label a submission
+Label a Submission
 ------------------
 TODO

-Change the state of a submission
+Change the State of a Submission
 --------------------------------
 TODO

-Exchange comments with the whistleblower
+Exchange Comments with the Whistleblower
 ----------------------------------------
 TODO

-Export a submission
+Export a Submission
 -------------------
 TODO